STAINED GLASS - FAQ

 Did artists sign their windows?

 Some artists sign their windows, but others do not.
-Some sign their full names, others use monograms or small symbols to sign their work. see our [link Guide]
+Some sign their full names, others use monograms or small symbols to sign their work.
+For more information see our short guide to researching stained glass

 Windows can be designed and made entirely by one person, others may be designed by one person and made by another.
 Many artists also employed assistants to help them in their work who also painted and leaded pieces for the final design.
 Some artists employed and worked alongside several assistants at the same time.